The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 If you are looking for the states that offer the cheapest cost of living, then Idaho may be a good place for you.
-In fact, in 2016, Conde Naste Traveler named Boise as the sixth best place to live in the U.S.10 A lot of that has to do with the fact that you can achieve a laid-back lifestyle that balances urban amenities with natural beauty.
-And you can find that quality of life across the state.
+This is a state where you can achieve a laid-back lifestyle that balances urban amenities with natural beauty.
+And you can find that quality of life across Idaho.

 Many people love the outdoor lifestyle in Idaho because the state is brimming with unspoiled mountains, lakes, rivers, and even natural hot springs.
 The craft brewing and culinary scenes are thriving, and there is even a small wine region.
 And this is the place where you can become familiar with the elusive huckleberry.
 It is also a place where you can find a great job in one of the state's strong, diverse industries.

 - Cost of living—12.6 percent lower than the national index